Odinachi/dart_lane/assets/courses/sealed_classes.md

 // ❌ This would be caught at compile time:
 // class UnknownResult extends DatabaseResult { } // ERROR!
 ```

+**🔍 What This Code Does:**

+This code demonstrates **compile-time type safety enforcement**:

+1. **Extension Prevention**: Sealed classes cannot be extended outside their defining library, preventing unauthorized subtypes.

+2. **Predictable Type System**: Code working with `DatabaseResult` knows exactly which types are possible.

+3. **Compile-Time Errors**: Attempts to create new subtypes result in compilation errors, not runtime surprises.

+4. **API Stability**: Library authors can guarantee that sealed class hierarchies won't be extended by consumers.

 ### 3. **Better IDE Support**